 Mission Viejo Launches ‘Wild Tunes’ Program for Shelter Animals

-Musicians performing for shelter animals at Mission Viejo
+Musicians performing for shelter animals in a calm environment

 News Summary

-Mission Viejo Launches “Wild Tunes” Program to Help Shelter Animals
+Mission Viejo Launches “Wild Tunes” Program for Shelter Animals

-The Mission Viejo Animal Services Center in Orange County is set to launch a novel initiative called “Wild Tunes”, aimed at helping shelter animals find permanent homes through the power of live music.
-The program is officially scheduled to commence on August 5, 2023, marking a new chapter in the center’s efforts to improve the well-being of animals in their care.
+The Mission Viejo Animal Services Center in Orange County is set to unveil a new initiative called “Wild Tunes”, designed to help soothe shelter pets through the therapeutic power of music.
+The program will officially kick off on Tuesday, August 5, at noon.

 Deeper Dive: News & Info About This Topic